helloworldzly/Blockchain_/paper_www18_ponzi.md

 #### Abstract
-The paper builds a XG-Boost based classification model to detect Ponzi contracts in Ethereum using features from use accounts and operation codes.
+The paper builds a XG-Boost based classification model to detect Ponzi contracts in Ethereum using features from accounts and operation codes.

 #### Contribution
 * The previous study used **normalized Levenshtein distance**  to compute similarity between bytecodes, but it derectly uses bytecode features(opcode frequency).